se-year-1/ij-reflect/readme.rst

 ij-reflect
 ####

 Student reflection web app for the Dutch high school Het IJburg College.
-Built in year 1 of the Software Engineering Bachelor at the Amsterdam University of Applied Sciences by Teun Matthijssen, Bram Goos and Misha Rigot.
+Built in year 1 of the Software Engineering Bachelor at the Amsterdam University of Applied Sciences by Teun Matthijssen, Tak Man Wong and Misha Rigot.

 ###################
 What is CodeIgniter